railsuser2014/openobject-doc-book-en/source/features/food_industries.rst

 Open ERP provides different modules for food industries companies.
-It is able to manage a full traceability of the products, from the supplier to the customer, including specific datas on each lots.
-The master production schedule allows a fine tuning of your automatic procurements.
+It is able to manage a full traceability of the products, from the supplier to the customer, including specific datas on each lot.
+The master production schedule allows a accurate tuning of your automatic procurements.

 .. raw:: html